 J. Mark Gidley chairs the White & Case Global Antitrust/Competition practice, which has been named Competition Group of the Year, for the past three years by Law360.
 His practice focuses on mergers, acquisitions, and cartel cases, frequently with a transnational focus.
 In December 2014, Mr. Gidley was named one of the inaugural Litigation Trailblazers by The National Law Journal.

-Mr. Gidley was the Acting Assistant Attorney General for the US Department of Justice (DOJ) Antitrust Division in 1992 – 1993 with responsibility for all civil and criminal matters of the Division.
+Mr. Gidley was the Acting Assistant Attorney General for the US Department of Justice (DOJ) Antitrust Division in 1992 – 1993 with responsibility for all civil, criminal and merger matters of the Division.
 Prior to that, he served as Deputy Assistant Attorney General for Regulated Industries in the Antitrust Division from 1991 – 1992, responsible for civil, criminal, and merger matters in the telecommunications, energy, computers, intellectual property, and banking and finance industries.
 From 1990 to 1991, Mr. Gidley served as Associate Deputy Attorney General under then Deputy Attorney William P. Barr, during the first Bush Administration.
 During his tenure at the Antitrust Division, he worked on a number of merger and acquisition investigations, including Bank of America's acquisition of Security Pacific National Bank.
 He brought the successful lawsuit under Section 1 of the Sherman Act against the major US domestic air carriers for alleged price fixing and cartel behavior (the Airline Tariff Publishing Co.).
 Mr. Gidley also supervised the government grand jury investigation of the Treasury bond auction market, which resulted in a $28 million asset forfeiture action against Salomon Brothers — at that time the largest antitrust penalty ever in the Division's history for cartel activity.